-Emerson Middle School offers a series of after school classes designed to better prepare our students in achieving proficiency on standardized state exams.
-The term "supplemental educational services" refers to extra academic help, such as tutoring or enrichment activities that are provided to students.
+Emerson Middle School offers a series of after school classes designed to better prepare our students in achieving proficiency on upcoming state exams.
+The term "supplemental educational services" refers to an in-depth academic exposure beyond that covered in the classroom.
 Such extra help is provided in the following areas:

 The culmination of this course has students working collaboratively to publish a magazine that displays the literary creativity of Emerson’s student body.
 Students will produce a range of their own creative writing pieces (poems, short stories, plays, etc.) that will undergo the writing process.
 Soaring Ink is Emerson’s literary magazine.
 The magazine is a collection of writing and art that displays the creativity of Emerson’s students.
 As a member of Soaring Ink, students will both write and create pieces to be included in the magazine, as well as work collaboratively to put the magazine together.
 This includes making decisions about layout, design, and font, as well as editing the magazine for publication.

 Advisor: Ms. Weiner

 This club allows our students to “explore” and “do” science as they dive deeply into “hands-on” activities while they perform STEM investigations where they apply problem-solving skills to help them develop an understanding of the variety of STEM careers related to different fields of study.
 STEM is aligned to the “Next Generation Science Standards” and is designed to help our students become 21st century learners capable of understanding STEM relevance to everyday life.

 Advisor: Ms. Strube